Skip to main content

 Best Practices for Video Interviews

 Virtual interviews, including telephone interviews, can be an effective method of assessing a candidate’s competencies as they relate to the position for which they are being considered.
-The Recruitment and Employment Center has prepared the following best practices guide to assist managers who anticipate scheduling virtual interviews in place of in-person interviews as a result of the current COVID-19 outbreak.
 Be mindful that not every candidate will be able to access virtual interview technology and may need to reschedule or determine an alternate method for interviewing.

 Coordination Details